On Hallucinating Context and Background Pixels from a Face Mask using Multi-scale GANs

 \section{Conclusion}

-In this paper, we propose a cascaded network of GAN blocks that can synthesize realistic context and background pixels given a masked face input.
-Instead of swapping a source face on a target image or inpainting small number of missing facial pixels, our model directly hallucinates the entire set of context and background pixels, by learning their representation from the training data.
+In this paper, we propose a cascaded network of GAN blocks that can synthesize realistic context and background pixels given a masked face input, without requiring any user supervision.
+Instead of swapping a source face onto a target image or inpainting small number of missing facial pixels, our model directly hallucinates the entire set of context and background pixels, by learning their representation directly from the training data.
 Each GAN block learns to hallucinate the missing pixels at a particular resolution via a combination of different losses and guides the synthesis process of the next block.
-While trained on only 12K face images acquired at a controlled setting, it is effective in generating more realistic face images compared to popular face completion \cite{GenFaceComp} and face swapping methods (\emph{Deep Fakes}) on challenging images from the LFW \cite{LFW} and IJB-B \cite{IJBB} datasets.
-Our model can be used to augment training data for CNNs by generating different hair and background of real subjects or rendered synthetic face masks using \cite{MasiAug,SREFI2}.
-This can make the CNN more robust to changes in hair and background along with variations in facial pose and shape.
-The generated face images can also be used as stock images by the media without any privacy concerns.
-A possible extension of this work would be to increase the resolution of the synthetic face images, possibly by adding more generator blocks to the cascaded network in a progressive manner \cite{ProgressiveGAN,HiResFaceComp}.
-Implementing this scheme to work on full face videos could be another avenue to explore.